jamiemccarville/Laravel-and-Vue.js-photography-blog/README.md

 ### Main and Aside Content Together

-From when the design switches to flex: row at 950px, I keep the main and aside content a consitent width apart from each other and consistent distancr from the top of the screen.
-They are centered and the available space on either sode increases/decreases as the screen size changes.
+From when the design switches to flex: row at 950px, the space between the main and aside content increase as a percentage of the screen width, to their maximum distance apart at 1440px.
+They are centered and the available space on either side increases/decreases as the screen size changes.
 I felt that this gave the design a unified feel through multiple screen sizes.

 I hope these notes provided some insight to my thought process and design decisions.
 I had a lot of fun developing this project and I'm excited to pass it back 😃.